 Any physician-owned hospital licensed before Dec.
-31, 2010, would still be reimbursed under the previous Stark laws, which say physician-owned hospitals are eligible for payments if they are "whole hospitals," or more than a specialty care facility
+31, 2010, would still be reimbursed under the previous Stark laws, which say physician-owned hospitals are eligible for payments if they are "whole hospitals," or more than a specialty care facility.

 After a four-year effort, ASIPP was successful in March 2005 in getting the Centers for Medicare and Medicaid Services to mandate the inclusion of an interventional pain management physician on each state’s Carrier Advisory Committee.
-See full details, including the representatives in many states and sample letters for those states still needing to nominate representatives.